iw-tom/policies/ISO-27001/socialnetworking/readme.md

 1. Employees must also be security conscious and should take steps to protect themselves from identity theft, for example by restricting the amount of personal information that they share on social networking sites.
 In addition, employees should:

-1. Ensure that no information is made available that could provide a person with unauthorised access to Infinity Works Consulting and/or any confidential information.
+1. Ensure that no information is made available that could provide a person with unauthorised access to Opus Works Consulting and/or any confidential information.

 1. Employee’s should be mindful that the posting of photographs taken at work may include confidential information e.g. computer screens, notice boards etc in the background

-1. Refrain from recording any confidential information regarding Infinity Works Consulting on any social networking website including pages on these sites for Infinity Works Consulting
+1. Refrain from recording any confidential information regarding Opus Works Consulting on any social networking website including pages on these sites for Opus Works Consulting

 ### Disiplinary Action